French Quarter, New Orleans

 Regardless of what he did, she’d treat him as nothing more than a new colleague at a new job.
 There would be no harping on their history because, after all, he’d made it clear their time together was meaningless.
 Therefore, their shared history might as well not exist.

 Spots were swimming in Connor’s vision and blackness began closing around his periphery just as he reached the doorstep of the label.
 He pitched forward at the waist, throwing off his backpack and clutching his knees as he dragged in oxygen.

 The hot, damp air filled his lungs, but it was so thick he may as well have been breathing water.
-It took him a good, solid minute before he caught his breath enough to stand upright, grab his pack, and push the front door open.
-Gloriously cold air conditioning blasted his face upon stepping inside, and his vision blackened again, but he managed to stay upright.
+It took him a good, solid minute before he caught his breath enough to stand upright, grab his pack, and push open the front door.
+Gloriously dry, cold air conditioning blasted his face upon stepping inside, and his vision blackened again, but he managed to stay upright.

 “... going on, Connor?
 Come meet… our new…” a voice he knew was Jimmy was saying, although he couldn’t hear much of it because high-pitched ringing always accompanied the blackness.
 Connor looked in the direction of Jimmy’s voice, maintaining a neutral expression as he waited for his senses to return.

 Jimmy gripped Connor’s shoulder.
 “Can you even hear me?”